cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

   cdap> send stream trades 'GOOG|10|528.48' Successfully sent stream event to stream 'trades'

-Then you can create and start the Application by using the CDAP CLI (replace <version>
+Then you can create and start the application by using the CDAP CLI (replace <version>
 with your CDAP version)::

   cdap> create app trades_conversion cdap-data-pipeline <version> system StreamToImpala/config.json